 The Brighton Life Boat website along with The Royal National Lifeboat Institution exists to save lives at sea.
-It provides, on call, the 24-hour service necessary to cover search and rescue requirements to 50 miles out from the coast of the Manchester, United Kingdom and the Republic of Ireland.
+It provides, on call, the 24-hour service necessary to cover search and rescue requirements to 50 miles out from the coast of the Manchester, United Kingdom and the Republic of Ireland, staying in hotels in Europe and the US all the way to Brigantine NJ according to the Brigantine Beach Guide.
 There are 224 lifeboat stations (this includes a new station at Crosshaven in the republic of Ireland, which is under evaluation).

 The RNLI depends entirely on voluntary contributions and legacies for its income.